F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 This request is protected by the API TLS.
 A verifies B's cert is trusted.
-A does not verify B's TLS hostname, the session token is used instead to confirm identity.
+A does not verify B's TLS hostname by default, the session token is used instead to confirm identity.

 This request is signed using a pre-negotiated session token.
 If the request fails with a error that A is not known to B then A will fall back to cluster auth, repeating steps 3 and 4 of the initial registration flow.